Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 ![Basic Scan result](./images/BN-scan7.png)
 ![Basic Scan result](./images/BN-scan8.png)

-## Setup the VM To Accept Authenticated Scans
+## Setup the VM To Accept Authenticated Scans and Install outdated softwares
 1. Next, we go to the VM and launch the Services pane by typing services in the search bar.
 Enable Remote Registry and turn it on (this will allow the scanner to connect to the VM registry and crawl to look for insecure configurations): Double click on it → Start Type: Automatic → Apply/Start → OK → Close services pane.
 ![Launch services window on VM](./images/services.png)
 ![enable remote registry](./images/enable-rr.png)